uscyuhou/AI/README.md

 # AI

-This has my homework for CSCI 561 Artificial Intellegines
+This has my homework for CSCI 561 Artificial Intelligence